 Will my plan ever become "un-grandfathered" and have to follow the new rule?

-Yes.
-A survey found that 90% of all large U.S. companies expect that their health plans will lose grandfathered status by 2014.8 Eventually all plans will lose their grandfathered status and distinctions between the two types of plans will disappear.
+Eventually all plans will lose their grandfathered status and distinctions between the two types of plans will disappear.
 At that point, all plans will cover these important preventive health services without cost sharing.